andybest/common-lisp/README.md

 Under the hood, Shadow is just a wrapper around the [Varjo](https://github.com/cbaggers/varjo) library used for writing shader programs, and some fluff to allow referencing shader programs by name, querying for basic information about them, as well as modifying uniform variables throughout the lifecycle of an OpenGL application.
+Limited and experimental support for writing to uniform buffer objects is also available.

 The goal of Shadow is to be a simple solution to ease the task of writing and managing OpenGL shader programs, and as such, does not and will not contain every feature you might need.